|Electronic Resources||Interlibrary Loan (ILL)|

 |Equipment (Headphones, dry-erase)||4 hrs||4 hrs||4 hrs||N/A||N/A|

 Printing and Copies

 Study Carrel and Study Room Policies

-Five of the upstairs study carrels are available on a first-come, first-serve basis to senior seminar students and upperclassmen working on long-term projects.
+Five of the upstairs study carrels are available on a first come, first served basis.
+The remaining carrels can be reserved for senior seminar students and upperclassmen working on long-term projects.
 Any additional requests will be placed on a waiting list.

 - Students accept the risk of leaving their items (papers, ILL items, library books, etc.) in a publicly accessible space.

 - Students must check out all library books left in their carrel.
 Students may choose to have library items re-secured by the desk staff, but then they must also remember to have it un-secured when leaving the library with the item.